paulc1600/Front-End-Web-Dev----LogsAnalysis/README.md

 # Project-3---LogsAnalysis

  -----------------------------------------------------------------
+ ## Udacity Course
- Udacity Course: Full Stack Web Developer
+ Full Stack Web Developer

+ ### Proj #3
- Proj #3: Logs Reporting Tool
+ Logs Reporting Tool

+ ### Purpose
- Purpose: A reporting tool that prints out reports (in plain text) based on
-          the data in a PostgreSQL database.
+ A reporting tool that prints out reports (in plain text) based on the data in a PostgreSQL database.
 This reporting tool is a Python 2.7 program using the psycopg2 module to connect to the newsdata.sql database.

+ ### Files
- Files:  LogsReportTool.py            -- report writing code (this file)
+ * LogsReportTool.py   -- report writing code
-         newsdata_report.txt          -- output report text file
+ * newsdata_report.txt -- output report text file

  -----------------------------------------------------------------
   PPC | 04/20/2018 | Dummy database mockup code